jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 You just need to define the name of the operation with optional parameters followed by the returned type.

-Query, Mutaion and Subscription keywords are used as the root of each type of operation for the application.
+_Query_, _Mutation_ and _Subscription_ keywords are used as the root of each type of operation for the application.
 But it is easy to add additional operations by using the `extend` keyword. e.g.

 ```graphql
 extend type Query {